darthoctopus/zvrk/Writeup/referee reports/1_reply.md

 As the referee astutely notices, something has gone wrong: there was a plotting error made in the construction of this figure.
 The quantity shown in the two Kepler panels of Fig. 1 is the "signal-to-noise periodogram", where the power spectrum is divided by a smooth background model, so that the expectation value of the usual multicomponent red noise is normalised to 1 (as a form of prewhitening).
 Indeed, one can see that the background level between peaks does take on mean S/N values of 1 in the Kepler panels.
 However, this can be seen to take values closer to 0.2 on average in the first panel, showing our TESS target.
 This is because the quantity shown in that panel is actually the exact same raw (unsmoothed) Lomb-Scargle power spectrum, in the same units, as the filled-circle data points of Fig. 2 --- i.e. the background had, by mistake, not been divided out when making this panel.
 The referee may verify that several features can be seen to take identical values in both figures, e.g. the shape of the raw data underlying the dipole doublet between 7.5 and 8 $\mu$Hz.

 We agree that, were we to take the S/N as originally shown at face value, these peaks would have been consistent with being noise (although one would then also have to question why the background does not show an expectation value of 1 --- the referee does not do this).
-However, while the S/N of the TESS data is indeed lower than in the Kepler data, the S/N of the most prominent peaks that we have fitted is closer to 10, so these peaks really are significant.
+However, while the S/N of the TESS data is indeed lower than in the Kepler data, the S/N of the most prominent peaks that we have fitted is closer to 10 --- these peaks really are significant.
 We thank the referee for catching this error --- clearly a very important one, if their reaction is any indication --- and apologise for any confusion that it may have caused.

 We have now rectified the figure by showing the background-divided PS in the first panel, consistently with the other two panels, and by extending the frequency range shown to match that in Fig. 2.
 We have also rewritten the captions for both figures.